Consolidation Agent

 Capital consolidation - elimination of subsidiary equity against investment carrying value Eliminate parent investment carrying value against subsidiary equity (share capital, retained earnings, OCI components) at acquisition date - generating goodwill or bargain purchase gain per ASC 805-30 + IFRS 3.32, with subsequent period elimination using historical purchase accounting balances?
 Rules Engine Auditor

-Deterministic elimination from purchase accounting database; ASC 805-30-30-1 + IFRS 3.32 acquisition date measurement; ASC 805-10-25-13 measurement period (up to 12 months) adjustments tracked separately; Big-4 PCAOB AS 2110 substantive testing requires elimination evidence with clear acquisition accounting reconciliation
+Deterministic elimination from the purchase-accounting database, using acquisition-date measurement under ASC 805-30-30-1 and IFRS 3.32.
+Measurement-period adjustments under ASC 805-10-25-13 (up to 12 months) are tracked separately, and Big-4 PCAOB AS 2110 substantive testing requires elimination evidence with a clear acquisition-accounting reconciliation.

 Decision Record